Vermont Soccer Association will be running the Vermont Soccer League starting the 2013-2014 season.

 Addison United Soccer Club certified AT

 Addison United Soccer Club is committed to injury prevention and treatment for all our soccer players.
-We introduced athletic training coverage this Spring 2016 at the Vergennes Union High School (VUHS).
+We introduced athletic training coverage Spring 2016 at the Vergennes Union High School (VUHS).
 We have contracted with PT360 to provide certified AT (Certified Athletic Training) coverage for our soccer athletes twice a week.
 Service will be available twice a week during spring practice season.
 A schedule will be posted on the AUSC website.

 Services will primarily be consulting services for injury evaluation and assessments, concussion management, rehabilitation recommendations, and return to play decisions.
 Addison United athletes will only be permitted to see the certified AT during the allotted time.
 Please plan accordingly, when coming from another Addison United practice venue.
 The certified AT will communicate any visit/activity to the player’s coach.
 The coach will talk to the parent.